Helping you grow closer to God

 But they are realizing that this belief, this, Oh, I believe in Jesus and feed me and make my life work out, and being a spiritual consumer, He said, “No, no, no, no, no. This is about intimate relationship.”
 Everyone has bread.
 You have bread; I have bread.
 And you need to ask, What bread am I chasing?
 See, bread is the sustenance of life.

 Bread is what delivers.
 You get up to earn bread.
 You work for bread.
-It’s what matters.
 It’s why you work, it’s what you do, it’s what you think about, it’s what you dream about, it’s where your strategy comes from, it’s what your goals are all about.

 And it is either about things that are temporal, or it’s Him.
 And what He is saying is, “Following Me isn’t like intellectually believing something about Me, having some religious activities,” and it’s sort of like: here’s the pie of your life and Jesus is the slice.